sagemathinc/gcloud-pricing-calculator/README.md

 ---

-This is a node.js library that downloads and parses the website https://cloud.google.com/compute/vm-instance-pricing and several other public data sources form Google, then makes it possibly to very quickly use all of that data from Javascript.
+This is a node.js library that downloads and parses the website [https://cloud.google.com/compute/vm\-instance\-pricing](https://cloud.google.com/compute/vm-instance-pricing) and several other public data sources form Google, then makes it possibly to very quickly use all of that data from Javascript.

-**It also takes into account that the spot prices at https://cloud.google.com/compute/vm-instance-pricing are mostly very wrong**, and instead pulls spot prices from https://cloud.google.com/spot-vms/pricing.
+**It also takes into account that the spot prices at** [**https://cloud.google.com/compute/vm\-instance\-pricing**](https://cloud.google.com/compute/vm-instance-pricing) **are mostly very wrong**, and instead pulls spot prices from [https://cloud.google.com/spot\-vms/pricing](https://cloud.google.com/spot-vms/pricing).

-WARNING: Don't use this for trying to find the spot price of A100's.
+Finally, it includes some by hand tables of pricing for A100's and some other adjustments that I tedious created _by hand_ by entering machine configurations into Google Cloud.

+_**CAVEAT: Obviously don't trust anything here.**_    I made this.
+I'm using it.
+And I made it public and open source.
+However, this very much comes with absolutely not guarantees!
+Buyer beware, literally.
+All that said, if you're reading this and know a better way to do something or want to improve this code, please contribute!
+See [https://github.com/sagemathinc/gcloud\-pricing\-calculator](https://github.com/sagemathinc/gcloud-pricing-calculator)

 ```sh
 pnpm install @cocalc/gcloud-pricing-calculator